pyrustic/setupinit/docs/modules/content/setupinit/content/functions.md

-**Return Value:** ['Returns a dict of missing filenames.', 'The keys of the dict are the canonical names of the missing files.', "The values are missing filenames (obviously these filenames doesn't exist).", 'Example: {"setup_cfg": "/path/to/filename/that/should/exist", ...}']
+**Return Value:** Returns a dict of missing filenames.
+The keys of the dict are the canonical names of the missing files.
+The values are missing filenames (obviously these filenames doesn't exist).
+Example: {"setup_cfg": "/path/to/filename/that/should/exist", ...}

 [Back to Top](#module-overview)